brettspielpony/TwilightImperiumGameTracker/README.md

 ## Disclaimer

 This project has not been officially approved or is any other way associated with Fantasy Flight Games.
 [Twilight Imperium Fourth Edition](https://www.fantasyflightgames.com/en/products/twilight-imperium-fourth-edition/) is a board game created and owned by Fantasy Flight Games.
 All copyright belongs to [Fantasy Flight Games](https://www.fantasyflightgames.com/en/index/).

+## Credits

+Not all the provided content was created by us, but we used some of the great content already out there:

+* Icons for tech, factions and objectives by [Polarstern](https://boardgamegeek.com/user/Polarstern) from BGG.